cloudflare/cloudflare-docs/content/workers/get-started/quickstarts.md

 {{<worker-starter title="BinAST" repo="xtuc/binast-cf-worker-template" description="Serve a JavaScript Binary AST via a Cloudflare Worker.">}}

-{{<worker-starter title="AWS DynamoDB SQS" repo="cloudflare/workers-sdk/templates/worker-aws" description="Use AWS services such as DynamoDB and SQS from a Cloudflare Worker">}}
+{{<worker-starter title="AWS DynamoDB SQS" repo="cloudflare/workers-sdk/templates/worker-aws" description="Use AWS services such as DynamoDB and SQS from a Cloudflare Worker.">}}

 {{<worker-starter title="Edge-Side Rendering - Vitedge" repo="frandiox/vitessedge-template" description="Use Vite to render pages on Cloudflare's global network with great DX.
 Includes i18n, markdown support and more.">}}